-Hiring of Former Senior Government Officials In other countries (such as Australia, UK, France, and Germany), former senior government officials routinely take positions with Chinese companies.
+Hiring of former senior government officials: In other countries (such as Australia, the United Kingdom, France, and Germany), former senior government officials routinely take positions with Chinese companies.
 This pattern appears less pronounced in the United States.
 A prominent exception is the law firm Dentons, which merged with the Chinese law firm Dacheng in 201530 and employs numerous former government officials, including former ambassadors, members of Congress, mayors, and generals.31

 Earlier in 2018, Bloomberg News reported on the Imperial Pacific casino, a Chinese-owned company operating in the American territory of Saipan.
 Its large transaction volumes have raised concerns about potential money laundering.
-It has also made millions of payments to family members of the territory's governor and, at one time, counted the former governors of three states as well as the former directors of the CIA and FBI as members of its board or advisors.32
+It has also made millions of payments to family members of the territory's governor and, at one time, counted the former governors of three states as well as the former directors of the CIA and FBI as members of its board of advisors.32

-State and Local Politics Many states do not have prohibitions against foreign contributions in local races.33 One of the most notable examples of an individual contributor comes from Virginia, where in 2013 and 2014, Wang Wenliang, a Chinese industrialist who was expelled from China's national legislature in 2016, contributed \$120,000 to Governor Terry McAuliffe's campaign.34
+State and local politics: Many states do not have prohibitions against foreign contributions in local races.33 One of the most notable examples of an individual contributor comes from Virginia, where in 2013 and 2014, Wang Wenliang, a Chinese industrialist who was expelled from China's national legislature in 2016, contributed \$120,000 to governor Terry McAuliffe's campaign.34